 When we entered the castle, there was a reception area where we were asked to remove our shoes and given plastic bags to carry them in.
 Removing your shoes is not only a sign of respect, but it helps protect the wood floors, keeps the inside of the castle clean, and helps prevent slipping on the stairs, which are quite steep.

-The inside of the castle was kept very dark, making photography difficult.
+The inside of the castle was very dimly lit, making photography difficult.
 But there were some amazing little details worth capturing.
 For example, these decorative covers hide nail heads on the beams:

-Himeji Castle is primarily made of wood, making it even more wonderous that it dodged destruction from fire, earthquakes, and other disasters!
+Himeji Castle is primarily made of wood.
+This makes it even more wonderous that it dodged destruction from fire, earthquakes, and other disasters!

 There are numerous weapons racks throughout the castle, some covering the entire length of a wall.
 At its height, the castle held over 280 guns and 90 spears!